dotchetter/PowerShell/AutomatedDISM/readme.md

 ## Quick start

-* Use Win32 Disk Imager to create a USB drive from the .img file in this repository to use the environment with Jönköping files: HPProBook430G5-JKPG.wim, HPProBookX360-JKPG.wim.
+* Use Win32 Disk Imager to create a USB drive from the .img file in the full version of this directory (confidential)

 ## Modify the project for use with other images